Karnei Shomron: Local Council neighborhoods

+Nature

-The town borders Wadi Qana, a wadi marking the border between lands that are believed to have been the territory of the tribes of Efraim and Menashe in biblical times.
-The Nahal Kana Wadi is administered by the Israel Nature and Parks Authority and is defined as a Nature Reserve.
+The town borders Wadi Qana, a wadi marking the border between lands that are believed to have been the territory of the tribes of Ephraim and Manasseh (Menashe) in biblical times.
+Wadi Qana (Hebrew name: Nahal Kana), is administered by the Israel Nature and Parks Authority and is defined as a nature reserve.

-Mitzpe Tzvaim; Midreshet Shilat, a midrasha for girls; and Ramat Gil'ad are also part of Karnei Shomron.
-Neve Aliza is a religious neighborhood of American-style homes founded by new immigrants from the United States and Canada in 1985.
+Leadership

 The chief rabbi of Karnei Shomron is Yitzhak HaLevy.

 Igal Lahav is the head of the Karnei Shomron Local Council.

+2002 mall attack

-During the second intifada, on 16 February 2002, two people were killed and 30 people were wounded, six seriously, when a suicide bomber blew himself up at a pizzeria in the Karnei Shomron (located in Ginot Shomron) shopping mall.
-Rachel Thaler, 16 died of her wounds on 27 February.
-The Popular Front for the Liberation of Palestine claimed responsibility for the attack.
+During the Second Intifada, on 16 February 2002, two people were killed and 30 people were wounded, six seriously, when a suicide bomber blew himself up at a pizzeria in Ginot Shomron shopping mall in Karnei Shomron.
+Rachel Thaler, aged 16, died of her wounds on 27 February.
+The Popular Front for the Liberation of Palestine (PFLP) claimed responsibility for the attack.